Reversal Oil Trading Chart Setups

-These patterns are formed after the oil market has had an extended move up or down and the crude oil price reaches a strong resistance or support respectively.
+These patterns are formed after the oil market has had an extended move up or down and the price reaches a strong resistance or support respectively.

 - Double Tops